stevie-steve/FoodTruckProject/README.md

 The user is initially asked to input information for a food truck (Name, Food Type, Rating).
 The code will loop for up to 5 food trucks, or stop asking for trucks if the user types "quit" in the name field.
-The information that is gathered in an array is inputted into the FoodTruck class.
+A separate FoodTruck object is created for each food truck and the information that is gathered is inputted into an array.
+There is also a "unique identifier" created for each object.
 That information is then able to be referenced in the later menu method.
 The user is then prompted to choose out of 4 options.
 Options 1-3 will compile the requested information to determine the list of all the trucks, average rating and the highest rated truck.
 Option 4 will quit the program.

 TECHNOLOGIES USED:
 Eclipse